 The most important thing to do after your surgery is to ALWAYS wear your compression garments.
-These garments are given to your by your surgeon to provide firm compression as well as draining the anesthetic solution from your body.
+These garments will be given to your by your doctor to provide firm compression as well as draining fluids and the anesthetic solution from your body.

-Failing to use the compression garments regularly or discontinuing the use of it too early can result in longer recovery times as well as infections.
-You would need to wear your compression garments for at least a week to ensure maximum drainage.
+Failing to use the compression garments regularly or discontinuing their use too early can result in a longer recovery times as well as increase the risk of infection.
+You will need to wear your compression garments for at least a week to ensure maximum drainage.

-You should also take care of your post-op diet.
-In order to have the best results, it is essential to have a diet which includes a good balance of carbohydrates, fruits, proteins, and vegetables. including carbohydrates, fruits, vegetables, and proteins.
+You should also take care of your post-operative diet.
+In order to have the best results, it is essential to have a healthy diet which includes a good balance of carbohydrates, fruits, proteins and vegetables.

-Overeating can cause weight gain even after the liposuction surgery, so always make sure that your calorie intake is optimal.
-You should also avoid food that is in high in sodium content.
+Overeating or yo-yo dieting can cause weight gain even after the liposuction surgery, so always make sure that your calorie intake is consistent and optimal.
+You should also avoid foods that are high in sodium content.

-It is important to understand that while liposuction can help you to get rid of stubborn body fat, maintaining the results of your surgery is just as important as the procedure itself.
+It is important to understand that while liposuction can help you to get rid of stubborn body fat, maintaining a healthy weight after your surgery is just as important as the procedure itself.

 Where do I learn more about minimally invasive liposuction?